Scheduled Workflows

 Overlap suppression

 By default a schedule with allow_duplicate=False won't queue a new run if a previous instance of the same schedule is still queued or running.
-The check runs in Postgres against last_instance_id, so two replicas of the scheduler can race to fire the same schedule and Postgres serializes them deterministically.
+The check runs in Postgres - the scheduler looks for any unfinished instance belonging to the schedule - so two replicas of the scheduler can race to fire the same schedule and Postgres serializes them deterministically.

 If you genuinely want concurrent runs (e.g., scrape multiple sources independently), set allow_duplicate=True when calling schedule_workflow(...).